planetfederal/workshops/workshops/suite-apps/source/introduction.rst

 * A thematic style in GeoServer, browsed with
 * A pane-based application in OpenLayers, allowing the user to choose the census variable of interest.

-This application exercises all the tiers of the OpenGeo Suite!
+This application exercises all the tiers of OpenGeo Suite!

 To this basic example, we will add extra features to demonstrate the capabilities of OpenLayers and ways of interacting with web services.